Björn Ekwall: Björn Ekwall Memorial Foundation (BEMF)

 The foundation was established in 2001 by the Scandinavian Society for Cell Toxicology (SSCT) in memory of Björn Ekwall.
+Since 2020, the Björn Ekwall Memorial Foundation (BEMF) has been an independent fundraising foundation.
 The foundation rewards Björn Ekwall Memorial Award (BEMA) to the scientist from around the world each year for excellent work in cell toxicology contributing towards the replacement of animal experiments by alternative toxicity tests and approaches.

 Recipients of Björn Ekwall Memorial Award (BEMA)

 So far, the following scientists have received the BEMA.